Sarah-Bue/lonely-galaxy/README.md

 Destinations Page
 - Hovering over the cards triggers a hover effect which has the card slide up a few pixels.
 - Hovering over the Learn More button inverts the colors of the button and its text.
-- Clickin on the Learn More button brings clients to the Bookings page.
+- Clicking on the Learn More button brings clients to the Bookings page.

 Bookings Page
 - When filling out the form, clients are required to fill out all forms before submitting.
 - Hovering over the Request Personalized Package button inverts the colors of the button and its text.
-- Clicking and dragging on the map moves the visible area on the map
-- Clicking the plus and minus buttons changes the zoom of the map.

 404 Page
  - Clicking on the homepage link brings the client back to the Home page.